Why Your Database is Essential for Customer Retention

 Additionally, it’s useful to keep in mind this basic principle behind customer retention: you need to give customers an incentive to use your services again.

-For example, reward loyalty with discounts, or help them upgrade to an attractive contract plan.
+For example, reward customer loyalty with discounts, or help them upgrade to an attractive contract plan.
 While upgrades can be a hard sell if your customer isn’t in the right stage of their journey, if you’re able to use your data to prove your track record of excellence and explain the benefits for the customer, then you’re already in a better position to win them over.
 Your service may sell itself and they’ll be happy to listen.

 In addition to this, an article from Software Advice, author Craig Boroski recommends that businesses use customer context to know when a customer would be better off with a more expensive service, like a contract.